 In a new meta-analysis in The Lancet, UK scientists attempt CPR on the drug’s ailing reputation.
 They want doctors to prescribe statins to more people over 75.
 They say that doing so will save 8000 lives annually.
-(That’s after some experts calling for doctors to put just about everyone, including children, on the drugs.)
+Some experts have even called for doctors to put just about everyone, including children, on the drugs.
 The authors also claim that statins produce “significant reductions in vascular events (heart attack and stroke) irrespective of age”.

-Independent researchers say those are false claims and the study is riddled with terminal errors.
-They also say the authors remain hopelessly conflicted with long-term links with drug companies.
+Independent researchers say those claims don’t stand up to scrutiny and the study is riddled with terminal errors.
+They also say the authors are conflicted with long-term links with drug companies.

 Editors-in-chief of 24 major cardiovascular journals worldwide have joined the fray.
 In a co-ordinated defence of statins in an editorial in the Journal of the American Heart Association (JAHA), they “sound the alarm that human lives are at stake”.
 They say the danger is from “medical misinformation” on statins that “travels faster through social networks than truth”.

 They say that risks about statins are overhyped and due to “rogue” voices.
 “In many instances, celebrities, activists, and politicians convey false information”, they say.
 And not uncommonly, “authors with purely venal motives participate”.